rogerhu/compsci_guides/Number-of-Islands.md

 ⏰ **Time to complete**: 15 mins

 1. **U-nderstand**

+> **Understand** what the interviewer is asking for by using test cases and questions about the problem.
+>
+> - Established a set (2-3) of test cases to verify their own solution later.
+> - Established a set (1-2) of edge cases to verify their solution handles complexities.
+> - Have fully understood the problem and have no clarifying questions.
+> - Have you verified any Time/Space Constraints for this problem?

     - What are the constraints?
         - `m` == grid.length (number of rows)
         - `n` == grid[i].length (number of columns)